SimeonTrenev/react-exam-brokers/README.md

+HOW TO RUN IN LOCAL ENVIRONMENT ?

+-Download and install MongoDB Compass
+-Navigate to server(Node) directory
-Only npm install in React Front-End directory.In Back-End directory node_modules are included.
+-npm install in React Front-End directory
+-In final-project-backEnd directory node_modules are included.
+-start react App with npm start
+-run the server on back-end side

 # Getting Started with Create React App